 Reply: Hi Barnaby, I had to adapt to living with mosquitoes when I moved to the subtropics from warm temperate Sydney in 2003.
-I’ve yet to see an electronic device tell the difference between beneficial mosquitoes (our allies) and the pest species.
-No device is more effective than physical exclusion.
-And no response is better than adapting your household to living with mosquitoes.
+I’ve yet to see an electronic device tell the difference between beneficial mosquitoes (our allies) and the pest species which can spread disease.
+No device is more effective than physical exclusion, and no response is better than adapting your household and garden to living with mosquitoes.
 This is what I do…

 Adult Toxorhynchites drink nectar, not blood.
 They are gentle giants, much bigger than the average mosquito.
 They’re also noisier and fly more slowly.
 Often you hear them before you see them.
 Toxorhynchites has been providing my property with its ecological service for several years.
-I have trained housemates and visitors to recognise and respect this beneficial creature.
+I train housemates and guests to recognise and respect this beneficial creature.

 I’ve posted many times on my public social media page about the use of biocontrols, including this one.
 Web-weaving spiders are the best mosquito biocontrol.
+Why?
 You can best observe how lethal they are in mangroves, their webs strain clouds of mosquitoes out of the air.
-Yet just a short walk away – where mangroves have been cut down, eliminating spider habitat, and you’ll be eaten alive by mosquitoes.
+Yet just a short walk away – where mangroves have been cut down eliminating spider habitat and you’ll be eaten alive by mosquitoes.

-Electronic mosquito killers cannot detect the difference between beneficial and parasitic mosquito species – unlike a predatory mosquito.
-Some electronic devices destroy other valuable biocontrols – like praying mantis, the biocontrols of grasshoppers – and they massacre harmless winged insect species like moths.
-These clumsy contrivances are banned from my home.
+Electronic mosquito killers cannot detect the difference between beneficial and parasitic mosquito species.
+Some electronic devices kill other valuable biocontrols like praying mantis a grasshopper biocontrol and they massacre harmless winged insect species like moths.
+I encourage people to avoid these clumsy contrivances.

 Brisbane City Council sprays mosquitoes with a growth regulator, preventing larvae becoming sexually active adults.
 This chemical significantly reduces seasonal populations of all mosquito species.